lord-carlos/PartyViz/PROMT.md

 - PartyViz visuals should feel like an 80s monochrome terminal (green or amber on black) with a minimal, possibly pixelated look.
 - Preferred palette is a single accent color (`--color-primary`) on a very dark or black background (`--color-bg`), optionally with a faint vignette/scanline overlay.
 - Use `var(--color-primary)` and `var(--color-bg)` to stay consistent with global styles.
-- Avoid huge gradients or wide color ranges; you may include local CSS for glow or scanline.
+- Avoid huge gradients or wide color ranges.
+- Optional is a synth wave / retro wave style, in that case huge color ranges are allowed.
+- Avoid scanlines / overlay, as the .html that will embed the animation will already add a tv scanline overlay.
+- In the root `./names.json` is a json array `names` that contains a list of name that can be used to enhance the animations with personalized names.

 CSS variables the project exposes (main variables in `styles.css`)
 - --color-primary: Accent color (bright green by default)